CHulshof/Orthotimer_algorithm/README.md

 **README - Orthotimer_algorithm.m**

-The Orthotimer algorithm can detect footwear use and non-use based on temperature data assessed with an Orhotimer sensor.
+**The Orthotimer algorithm can detect footwear use and non-use based on temperature data assessed with an Orhotimer sensor.**

+This algorithm used the base of the validated Groningen algorithm to detect footwear use and non-use based on temperature data measured with an Orthotimer® sensor.
+In long-term measures it was found that donning and doffing peaks present in the temperature signals were missed by the original algorithm.
+The algorithm was then improved to overcome these detection errors.
+A new filtering technique using Fourier transformation and cut-off values to detect positive and negative peaks in the temperature slope curve are used.
+The improved algorithm was validated on 20 randomly selected participants from two different studies (n=40) using orthopaedic shoes with Orthotimer® sensors.
+Per participant, 10 days were selected, with proportional representation of all seasons, and accuracy of peak detection was assessed visually by two researchers independently.
+Both researchers confirmed correct peak detection using this improved algorithm.

 INSTRUCTIONS